This post may contain affiliate links. Please read our disclosure policy.

 Here are some ideas for fresh pomegranate seeds:

-- Sprinkle the pomegranate arils on your favorite salads like spinach apple pecan salad, watermelon feta salad, or this tasty brussels sprouts salad.
+- Sprinkle the pomegranate arils on your favorite salads like spinach apple pecan salad, watermelon feta salad, or this tasty Brussels sprouts salad.

 - Top warm savory dishes of chicken, beef, or fish with sweet pomegranate seeds to create a nice balance of sweet and savory.